Importance Of Personality Tests In The Workplace

 It takes most people 10 minutes to complete.
 Cattell’s 16 Personality Factors (16PF) test helps companies judge how candidates will make decisions on the job.

-Designed by the mother-daughter duo Katherine Briggs and Isabel Myers, this personality test helps individuals understand their likes, dislikes, strengths and weaknesses, and how they interact with others based on four dichotomies - thinking vs. feeling, sensing vs. intuition, judging vs. perceiving, and introversion vs. extroversion.
+Designed by the mother-daughter duo Katherine Briggs and Isabel Myers, the MBTI personality test helps individuals understand their likes, dislikes, strengths and weaknesses, and how they interact with others based on four dichotomies - thinking vs. feeling, sensing vs. intuition, judging vs. perceiving, and introversion vs. extroversion.

 The Caliper test objectively and accurately measures an individual’s personality traits and motivations to predict on-the-job potential and behaviors.
 It analyzes the candidate based on 25+ personality characteristics through a two-hour test comprising 150 questions.